 Based in Monett and Springfield, Missouri, JHA has other locations in Houston and Allen, Texas; Albuquerque, New Mexico; Birmingham, Alabama; Lenexa, Kansas; Angola, Indiana; Shawnee Mission, Kansas; Rogers, Arkansas; Oklahoma City; Elizabethtown, Kentucky; and San Diego, spanning more than 20 states.

 JHA has enjoyed unprecedented revenue and net income growth over the past decade.
-In fiscal 2014 (ended June 30) it reported record-setting revenue of $1.21 billion, up 7% from 2013.
-The historic growth was fueled by increases across all components of support and service revenues, particularly its electronic payment services and their outsourcing services.
+In 2015 (ended June 30) it reported record-setting revenue of $1.26 billion, up 3.8% from 2014.
+The growth was fueled by an 8% increase in service and support revenue.
+Hardware sales slipped 10%.

 Mergers and Acquisitions